How To Tell Fake And Real Leather Apart

 DON’T: Care for vinyl or faux patent leather the way you would with authentic patent leather.
 You’ll damage the surface and it will get a smudged look about it.
 Remember not to let the price dictate the idea of what type of quality it is, check the tag always.

-Can feel smooth or rough, that’s how it gets most of us confused.
-If it’s overly smooth or feels a little like plastic, the chances are that it’s fake.
+Real leather can feel smooth or rough, that’s how it gets most of us so confused.
+If it’s overly smooth (with no natural marks to the skin) or feels a little like plastic, the chances are that it’s fake.
 Another great thing to try is to pull the fabric lightly between your hands; real leather shouldn’t stretch easily after one or two tugs, fake leather will.

 DO: Look at the edges of the leather carefully.
 Fake leather will be neat around the edges, but real leather is often bumpy or jagged and a little rougher around the edges.